Consumer Medicine Information

 Feeling confused or weak

-Abnormal skin sensations, such as numbness, tingling, itching, creeping prickling or burning
+Abnormal skin sensations, such as numbness, tingling, itching, creeping prickling

 Swelling, redness and tenderness along the vein in which NOXAFIL was given